Revolving restaurant

-A revolving restaurant or rotating restaurant is usually a tower restaurant eating space designed to rest atop a broad circular revolving platform that operates as a large turntable.
+A revolving restaurant or rotating restaurant is a tower restaurant designed to rest atop a broad circular revolving platform that operates as a large turntable.
 The building remains stationary and the diners are carried on the revolving floor.
 The revolving rate varies between one and three times per hour and enables patrons to enjoy a panoramic view without leaving their seats.
 Such restaurants are often located on upper stories of hotels, communication towers, and skyscrapers.

+Revolving restaurants and the prices of their dishes have been subject to ridicule.

 Design and construction

 Revolving restaurants are designed as a circular structure, with a platform that rotates around a core in the center.
 The center core contains the building's elevators, kitchens, or other features.
 The restaurant itself rests on a thin steel platform, with the platform sitting on top of a series of wheels connected to the floor of the structure.
 Alternatively, some designs, like one in Memphis, Tennessee, have the platform mounted on tires.
 A motor rotates the restaurant at less than one horsepower.
 The speed of rotation is noted to vary, depending on preference.